 A long and distinguished history

-Hilliard Lyons is one the nation's oldest investment firms.
-In 1854, Quigley and Lyons was founded in the booming Ohio River trade center of Louisville, Ky.
-Later, when the partnership was dissolved, partner Henry J. Lyons decided to continue the business on his own.
-His firm, Henry J. Lyons & Co., began to thrive and in 1878, it bought a seat on the New York Stock Exchange.
-When Lyons died, his son took over and the firm became W.L.
+Hilliard Lyons is one the oldest investment firms in the United States.
+In 1854, Quigley and Lyons was founded in the booming Ohio River trade center of Louisville, KY.
+The partnership later dissolved and Henry J. Lyons decided to continue the business on his own.
+His firm, Henry J. Lyons & Co., thrived and in 1878 bought a seat on the New York Stock Exchange.
+When Lyons died, his son took over, renaming the firm W.L.
 Lyons & Company.

 Meanwhile, elsewhere in Louisville, John James Byron Hilliard had joined two other businessmen to found A.D.
 Hunt & Company in 1872.
 The private bank accepted deposits and dealt in real estate mortgages, railroad bonds, the gold trade and investment loans.
-This firm, which established a reputation for exceptional service, changed its name to J.J.B.
-Hilliard and, in 1893, to J.J.B.
-Hilliard & Son.
-J.J.B.
-Hilliard & Son bought a seat on the New York Stock Exchange in 1922 and by the midpoint of the century, it had become the dominant investment firm in the region.
+This firm, which had established a reputation for exceptional service, became J.J.B.
+Hilliard & Son in 1893 and bought a seat on the New York Stock Exchange in 1922.
+By the midpoint of the century, it had become the dominant investment firm in the region.

 In 1965, J.J.B.
 Hilliard & Son and W.L.
 Lyons and Company combined to become J.J.B.
 Hilliard, W.L.
 Lyons.

-In 1972, Hilliard Lyons exchanged its traditional partnership form of business for a corporation model.
-And in 1998, Hilliard Lyons was acquired by PNC Financial Services Group.
+In 1972, Hilliard Lyons exchanged its traditional partnership form of business for a corporation model, before being acquired by PNC Financial Services Group in 1998.